Master of Education in Curriculum and Instruction — Christian School

 Length: 34 credit hours.
 May be completed in 18-24 months.

-Format: Courses offered entirely online via Blackboard.
+Format: Eight-week courses delivered entirely online.
 One core course offered on campus each semester.
-Students may begin the program in the fall, spring, or summer semesters.
+Students may begin the program in August, October, January, March, May, or July.

-Results: Master of Education degree with concentration in Christian School.
+Results: Master of Education degree in Curriculum and Instruction with a concentration in Christian School

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule